 Pumpkin Pecan Praline Sauce

-1 cup sugar
+- 1 cup sugar

-1 cup whipping cream
+- 1 cup whipping cream

-3/4 cup pureed or canned pumpkin
+- ¾ cup pureed or canned pumpkin

-1 teaspoon vanilla
+- 1 teaspoon vanilla

-1 teaspoon pumpkin spice
+- 1 teaspoon pumpkin spice

-1 cup pecans, chopped
+- 1 cup pecans, chopped

-pinch of salt
+- pinch of salt

 For Bread Pudding

-Preheat oven to 350 degrees.
+Preheat the oven to 350 degrees.

-MIx sugar, cinnamon, and nutmeg together in a small bowl.
+Mix sugar, cinnamon, and nutmeg together in a small bowl.

 Beat eggs well with a fork in a medium bowl.

-Pour mixture into buttered dish and bake for an hour.
+Spoon mixture into a buttered dish and bake for an hour.

-Place sugar and cream in a 3-quart heavy saucepan and bring to a boil while stirring over medium-high heat.
+Place sugar and cream in a heavy 3-quart saucepan and bring to a boil while stirring over medium-high heat.